Insurance Terms Word Search

 UNDERWRITER

-An underwriter evaluates risk and determines whether to offer coverage and at what price, analyzing health history, driving records, or property characteristics to set premiums.
+An underwriter is the insurance professional who evaluates risk and determines whether to offer coverage and at what price.
+Underwriters analyze factors like health history (for life/health insurance), driving record (for auto), or property characteristics (for homeowners) to set premiums.

-Life insurance underwriters use actuarial tables and health exams to price policies.
-A healthy 35-year-old non-smoker can get $500,000 in 20-year term life insurance for as little as $25–$30/month.
+Real example: Life insurance underwriters use actuarial tables and health exams to price policies.
+A healthy 35-year-old non-smoker might qualify for $500,000 in 20-year term life insurance for as little as $25–$30 per month.

 BENEFICIARY

-A beneficiary is the person designated to receive insurance proceeds upon a triggering event.
-Keeping beneficiary designations updated is crucial after major life events like marriage or divorce.
+A beneficiary is the person or entity designated to receive insurance proceeds upon a triggering event — typically the death of the insured for life insurance.
+You can name primary and contingent beneficiaries.
+Keeping beneficiary designations updated is crucial, especially after major life events.

-Beneficiary designations supersede your will — if you named your ex-spouse 20 years ago and never updated, they receive the proceeds even if your will says otherwise.
+Real example: Beneficiary designations supersede your will — if you named your ex-spouse as beneficiary on your life insurance policy 20 years ago and never updated it, they will receive the proceeds even if your will says otherwise.

 POLICY

-An insurance policy is the legal contract between you and your insurer, specifying what is covered, excluded, coverage limits, deductibles, and premium.
-Reading your policy — especially exclusions — is essential.
+An insurance policy is the legal contract between you and your insurer.
+It specifies what is covered, what is excluded, coverage limits, deductibles, and the premium.
+Reading your policy documents — especially the exclusions section — is essential to understanding what protection you actually have.

-Many homeowners discovered during COVID-19 that their business interruption policies excluded pandemic losses.
-Most people never read their 50–100 page policies — a costly mistake at claim time.
+Real example: Many homeowners discovered during COVID-19 that their business interruption policies excluded pandemic losses.
+A typical standard policy might be 50–100 pages, and most people never read them — a costly mistake when claims are denied.

 COINSURANCE

 Coinsurance is the percentage of covered costs you pay after meeting your deductible.
-With 80/20 coinsurance, your insurer pays 80% and you pay 20%.
-Most plans have an out-of-pocket maximum after which the insurer covers 100%.
+With 80/20 coinsurance, your insurer pays 80% and you pay 20% of covered costs.
+Most health plans have an out-of-pocket maximum — once reached, the insurer covers 100%.